US clears updated COVID boosters targeting newest variants

 WASHINGTON (AP) — The U.S. on Wednesday authorized its first update to COVID-19 vaccines, booster doses that target today's most common omicron strain.
 Shots could begin within days.

 The move by the Food and Drug Administration tweaks the recipe of shots made by Pfizer and rival Moderna that already have saved millions of lives.
-The hope is that the modified boosters will blunt yet another winter surge.
+The hope is that the modified boosters will blunt yet another winter surge — and help tamp down the BA.5 omicron relative that continues to spread widely.

-"You'll see me at the front of the line," FDA vaccine chief Dr. Peter Marks told The Associated Press shortly before his agency cleared the new doses.
+"These updated boosters present us with an opportunity to get ahead" of the next COVID-19 wave, said FDA Commissioner Dr. Robert Califf.

 The combination aims to increase cross-protection against multiple variants.

-"It really provides the broadest opportunity for protection," Pfizer vaccine chief Annaliesa Anderson told the AP.
+"It really provides the broadest opportunity for protection," Pfizer vaccine chief Annaliesa Anderson told The Associated Press.

 The updated boosters are only for people who have already had their primary vaccinations, using the original vaccines.
 Doses made by Pfizer and its partner BioNTech are for anyone 12 and older while Moderna's updated shots are for adults — if it has been at least two months since their last primary vaccination or their latest booster.
 They're not to be used for initial vaccinations.